-Show mask overlay on
+Show mask overlay at specified inclusion threshold

-Blocks of the mask that exceed a minimum percentage of nonzero pixels (by default, 50%) with a green tint.
+bigimageshowdisplays blocks of the mask that exceed a minimum percentage of nonzero pixels (by default, 50%) with a green tint.
 These blocks are considered regions of interest and would be selected for processing by the

 applyobject function of the

 bigimageshowdisplays blocks of the mask below the minimum percentage of nonzero pixels with a red tint.
-These blocks are considered background and would not be processed by
+These blocks are considered background and would not be processed by the

 the appearance of the mask blocks by using name-value pair arguments.

-bim = bigimage('tumor_091R.tif');
+bim = blockedImage("tumor_091R.tif");

-bshow = bigimageshow(bim,'GridVisible','on','GridLevel',1);
+bshow = bigimageshow(bim,ResolutionLevel="fine", ...
+GridVisible="on",GridLevel=1);

-Convert the image to grayscale.
+Convert the coarse image to grayscale.

-Binarize the image.
+Binarize the grayscale image.
 In the binarized image, the object of interest is black and the background is white.

 Take the complement of the binarized image.
 The resulting mask follows the convention in which the object of interest is white and the background is black.